mongodb/specifications/source/unified-test-format/unified-test-format.rst

 This operator may be used anywhere a matched value is expected (including `expectResult <operation_expectResult_>`_) and the expected and actual values are documents.
-The test runner MUST treat the expected value as a root-level document as described in `Evaluating Matches`_ and match it against the expected value.
+The test runner MUST treat the expected value as a root-level document as described in `Evaluating Matches`_ and match it against the actual value.

 Test Runner Implementation